zeroflag/equinox/doc/core.md

 ### New-Style Loops

-Equinox is equipped with four new-style loops as well.
+Equinox is equipped with five new-style loops as well.

 #### To Loop